kermitt2/grobid/doc/Coordinates-in-PDF.md

 The above ```@coords``` XML attributes introduces 4 bounding boxes to define the area of the bibliographical reference (typically because the reference is on several line).

-As side note, in traditionnal TEI an area should be expressed using SVG.
+As side note, in traditionnal TEI encoding an area should be expressed using SVG.
 However it would have make the TEI document quickly unreadable and extremely heavy and we are using this more compact notation.